jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 1. It must not confuse the system.
 2. It must allow for a sufficient number of additional projects.
 3. It must allow the user to organise those projects in some way \(i.e. like you organise categories in to areas\).
-4. It must be optional and easy to add/remove/change.

 The solution is to **add a three-number project code to the start of your numbers**, e.g. `000.AC.ID`.
 In the abstract I'll refer to this as `PRO.AC.ID`. 😃